 The Ball Gown Giveaway will be held on 29 September at Building 1795.
 Click here for registration for active duty and spouses>

 This Christmas program matches San Diego County businesses, civic organizations and community members with junior enlisted families needing help during the holiday season.
 Secret Santa provides the community with an unique opportunity to personally give back to Camp Pendleton's military families.
 We are grateful to our community sponsors providing toys and bicycles in order to make our family's Christmas possible.

 Community members may sign up to sponsor a family in October.
-Please check back for more information in Fall 2017.
+Please click here for more information on how to sponsor a military family>

 Santa's Workshop differs from the Secret Santa in that it is open to all ranks who need a little extra help and support during the holidays, however families must be referred.